carlojacobs/voots/README.md

 You will receive a token upon login or register.

 ## Example request
+Here's an example request to /users/register in `Swift`:
 ```swift
 // Create the parameters
 let parameters = [